GluuFederation/docs-gluu-server-prod/docs/source/integration/saas/google.md

 ![image](../../img/integration/GWorkspace_gluu44_RP_config.png)

-  - Create test user who is aligned with your Google Workspace user ( for testing purpose ).
+  - Create test user who is aligned with your Google Workspace user (for testing purposes).
 Our test user is 'zico@gluu.org' which is available in both Google and Gluu Server.

 ## Test

-Initiate SSO with `docs.google.com/a/gluu.org` and it would look like this: https://youtu.be/Iub6e246YGw
+Initiate SSO with `docs.google.com/a/gluu.org` and it would look as demonstrated (in this video.)[https://youtu.be/Iub6e246YGw]